 We believe that in order to break free from poverty and achieve sustainable economic development, Africa needs to build a better educational environment for children.
 Since 2005, Sumitomo Chemical has been conducting educational support activities centered on the construction of primary and secondary school buildings and related facilities in Africa to support children, on whom the continent’s future rests.

-As a result of a new collaboration with the Nigerian Oando Foundation begun in fiscal 2017 as well as activities undertaken with the World Vision Japan and Plan International Japan, we have to date completed 25 projects in 12 African nations and improved the educational environments of more than 15,000 children.
+As a result of collaborations with the Nigerian Oando Foundation, the World Vision Japan and Plan International Japan, we have to date completed 28 projects in 12 African nations and improved the educational environments of more than 21,000 children.

-In fiscal 2017, in the Democratic Republic of the Congo, we supplied math and science teaching materials, raised awareness of malaria, and offered preventive healthcare training in addition to building classrooms for elementary schools.
-Also, in the Republic of Senegal, we built classrooms and restrooms for middle schools, built science laboratories, and strengthened science classes for female students.
-In Nigeria, we improved learning environments by providing aid to build Information and Communications Technology (ICT) centers at three elementary schools as well as teacher training and computer peripheral equipment and other devices for ICT-related education and science, technology, engineering, and math (STEM) education.
+In fiscal 2018, in the Democratic Republic of the Congo, we supplied math and science teaching materials, raised awareness of malaria prevention techniques, and offered preventive healthcare training in addition to building classrooms for elementary schools.
+Also, in the Republic of Senegal, we built classrooms and restrooms for high schools, built science laboratories, and enriched science classes for female students.
+In Nigeria, we improved learning environments by providing aid to build Information and Communications Technology (ICT) centers at three elementary schools as well as computer peripheral equipment and other devices for ICT-related education and science, technology, engineering, and math (STEM) education.
+We also installed solar power generation equipment.

 Support for Education in Africa